Carissa Yip: Notable games

 Carissa Shiwen Yip vs Alexander Vladimirovich Ivanov (N.E.
 Open, 2014).
 Modern Defense: Standard Line (B06) 1-0.
 Ignoring a pin on the b-file, Yip earns her first win against a Grandmaster.

 Carissa Shiwen Yip vs Irina Krush, 2016 US Chess Championship (Women).
 Sicilian Defense: Kan.
 Yip defeats a six-time US Women's Champion.
 The final position contains a problem-like move.
 (Note: 53.Rg5!
 1-0.
 If Black then captures the rook, White's f-pawn cannot be stopped from queening, whereas 53...Bd5 loses the bishop and Black is left with a lost endgame against the rook.)

 Education

-Yip graduated from Phillips Academy in 2022 and then enrolled in Stanford University.
-She is majoring in Computer Science and Math and Computational Science.
+Yip graduated from Phillips Academy in 2022 and then enrolled at Stanford University.
+She is majoring in comparative literature and computer science.
+As of 2025, Yip is on leave from Stanford to pursue chess full-time.

 Television game show appearance

-Yip and former chess opponent Irina Krush appeared on a special primetime episode of The Price Is Right that aired on January 18, 2023.
+Yip and compatriot Irina Krush appeared on a special primetime episode of The Price Is Right that aired on January 18, 2023.
 Yip never got out of Contestant's Row while Krush won the Clock Game but failed to advance to the Showcases.